DylanLucas2001/DnDMain/DnDMain/Classes/Barbarian.md

 Rage lasts for 1 minute(10 combat rounds)
 Rage ends early if :
 - You are knocked unconscious
-- Your turn ends and you haven't attacked an enemie sin
+- Your turn ends and you haven't attacked a hostile creature or taken damage since then
+-

 ## **Subclasses**